anticrisis/anticrisis.github.io/_drafts/2017-09-04-how-i-got-started-with-common-lisp-2017.md

 you don't need to build from source if you just want to start learning the darned thing.

-Fortunately, less than a decade ago, someone developed the [Roswell](https://github.com/roswell/roswell) tool, which manages the whole process of fetching, building, and switching between the various Common Lisp implementations that are available via open
+Fortunately, less than a decade ago, a kind soul developed the [Roswell](https://github.com/roswell/roswell) tool, which manages the whole process of fetching, building, and switching between the various Common Lisp implementations that are available via open